My Art Style

 At the beginning of my career, I started creating works of art like drawings with charcoal and watercolor, which made me interested in exploring my techniques a little more because I never took art classes in my native country of Mexico.
 I wanted to learn more and more about art that I even wanted to join art shows and contests.
 Unfortunately, I never had this opportunity, I know this is so sad, but in my time, the professors did not inculcate the visual arts for students.
 I was a big fan of art and always created art from vague and naïve ideas that people did not understand.
-With the time, I questioned myself about the type or style of art that I paint because whenever I wanted to introduce myself as an Artist, the first questions that the people would ask were, what kind of art do you do?
+With time, I questioned myself about the type or style of art that I painted because whenever I wanted to introduce myself as an Artist, the first questions that people would ask were: What kind of art do you do?
 How do you describe your art?
 What’s your style? etc.

-Consequently, I started concerning all these questions that made me think and analyze my works of art.
+Consequently, I started to be concerned about all these questions that made me think and analyze my works of art.
 I have been painting for twenty-one years, and I can say that I love my style because it feeds the passion towards my perception every time I create a new work of art.
 I finally came up with the idea and concept of my works of art after reflecting on them over the years.
 First, my works of art are powerfully inspired by nature, floral art, mystical stories from books, naturalism, and a hint of Surrealism and psychological depictions of life in general, but especially my life.
 I combined a juxtaposition of mystical elements such as historical and fairytale stories with nature, such as flowers, trees, leaves, insects, birds, Mexican artifacts, and landscape art.
-I ended up with a combination of Natural Mystic Art, Mystical Naturalism, Psychological Naturalism.
+I ended up with a combination of Natural Mystic Art, Mystical Naturalism, and Psychological Naturalism.
 I will introduce one painting as an example of what I’m talking about in this work style analysis: Dark Forest is a work of art that I painted in oil over a canvas.
 I depicted an obscure forest with stylized white carnations and climbing vines throughout the tall trees.
 I painted a trail throughout the woods to depict Little Red Riding Hood, representing vulnerability in the same scene.
 I depicted the ferocious wolf at the other end of the trail, representing danger in the forest’s darkness.